 There are four transfer stations owned by the Authority.
 The Torrington transfer station opened in March 1988.
 The Essex transfer station opened in October 1988.
-The Ellington transfer station opened in August 1990 and the Watertown transfer station opened in December 1990.
+The Ellington transfer station opened in August 1990 and the Watertown transfer station opened in December

+1990.
 The Authority leases the land for the Essex transfer station and the paper-processing portion of the Regional Recycling Center and owns the land for the Resources Recovery Facility.

 The Hartford landfill, owned by the City of Hartford, is leased to the Authority.
 The landfill contains a methane gas extraction and collection system, which had been installed to reduce the odors and emissions produced.
+The Hartford landfill closed in 2008.
 The Authority owns the Ellington landfill, which was closed in 1998.